The Singular Cohomology Ring of a Matroid: Introduction

 \subsection{Acknowledgements}

-This paper is the basis of the author's dissertation.
-We thank Eric Katz, whose thoughts benefited from his discussions with David Speyer, for his suggestion of this problem, and David Anderson for pointing us to the connection of this work to the cohomology of toric varieties.
+We thank Eric Katz, whose thoughts benefited from his discussions with David Speyer, for his suggestion of this problem, and David Anderson for discussions on the cohomology of toric varieties.
 This work also benefited from helpful conversations with Juliette Bruce, Alex Fink, and Matt Larson.
-This material is based upon work supported by the National Science Foundation under Grant No. DMS-2231565.
+This material is based upon work supported by the National Science Foundation under Grants DMS-2231565 and DMS-2231492.